vinhtvu2/TBHC-Theme/readme.markdown

 #Out of date and not updated, originally Ucf.edu theme

+Added remote repository for gitlab
+Created alias for pushes to both origin and gitlab repos Woot one command to rule the repos

 # UCF.edu Theme - [The Main Website for the University of Central Florida in Orlando, FL](http://www.ucf.edu)

 Theme built off of Generic Bootstrap to convert UCF.edu into a responsive WordPress site.